County-Wide Opportunities

 Manager: Fay Hayhurst

-The central ethos of this new and exciting group is improvisation, with the majority of time spent working in small groups on interaction, listening and leadership and will include opportunities to work with established players.
-In addition to preparing for performances, there is a strong emphasis on process, ensuring our young jazz musicians have the skills to play in and lead jazz ensembles, and preparing them for further studies.
+In addition to preparing for performances, there's a strong emphasis on process—ensuring young jazz musicians gain the skills to play in and lead jazz ensembles, and preparing them for further studies.

 Programme of events: